 January 2020 Book — “A Thousand Miles to Freedom” by Ensun Kim.
 It is a story about a young woman’s escape from North Korea.
 The author uses fake names to hide the identity of those in her memoir.
 Discussion was that it identified the horrors of living in Communist North Korea with its dictators, famines and cruelty.

 No meeting in December 2019.
-Kay Belt and family hosted the Church Christmas Open House at their home.
+Kay Belt and family hosted the Church Christmas Open House.
 THANK YOU Kay, Ed and Molly Belt!!!

 Also an all-church-read is tackling “Silence can Kill”.
 If interested in participating in the discussions which are determined by the participants, please contact the church office or Rev. Allison Lundblad.